saltyorg/docs/docs/apps/mariadb.md

 ## What is it?

-[MariaDB](https://mariadb.org/){: target=_blank rel="noopener noreferrer" } MariaDB Server is one of the most popular open source relational databases.
+[MariaDB](https://mariadb.org/) MariaDB Server is one of the most popular open source relational databases.
 It’s made by the original developers of MySQL and guaranteed to stay open source.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|